AdobeDocs/experience-manager-65.en/help/assets/migrate-from-hybrid-to-dms7.md

 * Structure of URLs.
 * Ingestion of videos.
 * Creation and storage of image renditions.
 * Cloud configuration and credentials (provisioning).

-This topic explains the two options available for moving to Dynamic Media&ndash;Scene7.
-It also outlines the steps and considerations to review for one of those options when moving to a Dynamic Media&ndash;Scene7 implementation from Hybrid.
+Two options are available when moving from Dynamic Media&ndash;Hybrid to Dynamic Media&ndash;Scene7.
+The first option is to simply provision a new instance of Dynamic Media&ndash;Scene7 on AEM.
+The second option is to migrate your existing instance of Dynamic Media&ndash;Hybrid to Dynamic Media&ndash;Scene7.
+This option outlines-in table form-the steps and considerations for you to make when moving to Dynamic Media&ndash;Scene7.

 >[!IMPORTANT]
 >
 >Adobe recommends that you do not migrate a Dynamic Media&ndash;Hybrid implemention to Dynamic Media&ndash;Scene7 on live production instances.

-Two options are available when moving from Dynamic Media&ndash;Hybrid to Dynamic Media&ndash;Scene7.
-The first option is to simply provision a new instance of Dynamic Media&ndash;Scene7 on AEM.
-The second option is to migrate your existing instance of Dynamic Media&ndash;Hybrid to Dynamic Media&ndash;Scene7.

 ## Option 1 - Provisioning a new instance of Dynamic Media&ndash;Scene7 on AEM {#provision-new-dms7}